 To complete this strategic project, the QPA has been involved in a rigorous process for the last several years.
 Over 35 environmental studies have been carried out to ensure the best possible integration of the project into its surroundings.
 This has enabled the QPA to put forward a sound, well-defined project, both in terms of its financing and the environmental studies carried out.

 The Québec Port Authority established its first sustainable development action plan in April 2014.
 Integrating sustainable development principles at the Port of Québec is an essential goal.

-The Québec Port Authority is a financially independent organization.
-All its revenue is generated by its commercial activities.
-Activities related to the Québec industrial port community generate 13,250 jobs in Canada, almost 8,000 of which are in the Québec region.
-Québec’s port family helps create $1.35B in wealth for the country, 55% of which is in the region.
-The mission of the Québec Port Authority is to promote and develop maritime trade, to serve the economic interests of the Québec area and of Canada, and to ensure the Port of Québec’s profitability in a way that respects both the community and the environment.
+The Québec Port Authority is a financially independent organization with all revenue generated by its commercial activities.
+Activities related to the Quebec City industrial port community generate 13,250 jobs in Canada, almost 8,000 of which are in the Quebec City region.
+Quebec City’s port network helps create $1.35B in wealth for the country, 55% of which is in the region.
+The mission of the Québec Port Authority is to promote and develop maritime trade, to serve the economic interests of the Quebec City area and of Canada, and to ensure the Port of Québec’s profitability in a way that respects both the community and the environment.

 The Port of Québec voluntarily subjected the Laurentia project to an assessment under the Canadian Environmental Assessment Act, 2012, and under any other federal legislation that would make the project possible.
 The environmental assessment process, conducted by the Canadian Environmental Assessment Agency in collaboration with the government of Quebec and federal departments, has been underway since August 10.
 For the details of this approach, go to www.ceaa-acee.gc.ca/050/documents-fra.cfm?evaluation=80107.

 To consult the documents available at the public consultation please click on this link .